sogaiu/janet-pegdoc/README.md

 nil
 ```

-Ask for a quiz question.
+Ask for a quiz question and have your answer checked.

 ```
 $ pdoc --quiz replace